Are we about to go over a fiscal cliff? It's looking more likely, but it may not be as alarming as it sounds.

 That's why President Barack Obama called for a stopgap bill — "a down payment" — in an interview Tuesday with Bloomberg Television.

 In Washington, an optimist is someone who thinks Congress will find an orderly way to postpone real negotiations until January.
 A pessimist is someone who agrees that the negotiations will be postponed, but in a chaotic way that sets off panic in the financial markets.
 And a realist is someone who thinks a little panic is needed to give each side an excuse to compromise on deeply felt fiscal principles.

-House Speaker John A. Boehner (R-Ohio) and his colleagues dismissed the outcome as "a status quo election" in their letter to Obama on Monday, but that was whistling past the graveyard.
+House Speaker John Boehner and his colleagues dismissed the outcome as "a status quo election" in their letter to Mr. Obama this week, but that was whistling past the graveyard.
 A Pew Research/Washington Post poll released Tuesday found that a solid majority of Americans say they will blame Republicans if an agreement is not reached.